02 Nov When Is the Best Age for Wisdom Teeth Removal?

 Best Age for Wisdom Teeth Extraction

 Wisdom teeth typically emerge from the gums between the ages of 18 and 25.
-Most dentists will recommend that removal happen before the age of 26, however extractions can be performed later if necessary.
+Most dentists will recommend that they be removed before the age of 26.
+However, extractions can be performed later if necessary.

-Making it to your twice-a-year dental checkups is very important for teens and young adults.
-One thing your full mouth x-rays show are your wisdom teeth and their positions.
-If you have pain or discomfort in the back or your jaw be sure to let your dentist know—your wisdom teeth might be starting to grow in.
+Attending twice-a-year dental checkups is very important for teens and young adults.
+One of the things your full mouth x-rays show are your wisdom teeth and their positions.
+If you have any pain or discomfort in the back or your jaw, be sure to let your dentist know—your wisdom teeth might be starting to grow in.

 Even though it may be better to get wisdom teeth extractions when you’re younger, uncomplicated extractions are still possible when you are older.
 It merely depends on your personal case.
 However, extractions in older people generally have longer healing times, an increase in complications, and a higher risk of infections.